 The broad mite, Polyphagotarsonemus latus, was first described by Banks (1904) as Tarsonemus latus from the terminal buds of mango in a greenhouse in Washington, D.C., USA (Denmark 1980).
 This species has a large host range world-wide.

-P. latus has a world-wide distribution and is known by a number of common names.
+Polyphagotarsonemus latus has a world-wide distribution and is known by a number of common names.
 It is found in Australia, Asia, Africa, Europe, North America, South America, and the Pacific Islands.
-In Indian and Sri Lanka it is called the "yellow tea mite," while those in Bangladesh call it the "yellow jute mite."
+In India and Sri Lanka it is called the "yellow tea mite," while those in Bangladesh call it the "yellow jute mite."
 In some European countries it is called the "broad spider."
 In parts of South America it is called the "tropical mite" or the "broad rust mite" (Anonymous a).

 Adults: Female mites are about 0.2 mm long and oval in outline.
 Their bodies are swollen in profile and a light yellow to amber or green in color with an indistinct, light, median stripe that forks near the back end of the body.
 Males are similar in color but lack the stripe.
 The two hind legs of the adult females are reduced to whip-like appendages.
 The male is smaller (0.11mm) and faster moving than the female.
 The male's enlarged hind legs are used to pick up the female nymph and place her at right angles to the male's body for later mating (Peña and Campbell 2005).